ricosjp/truck/truck-modeling/README.md

 ### cone

-Modeling a unit cube by three sweeps.
+Modeling cone.

+Generated json file can be visualized by `simple-shape-viewer`, an example of `truck-rendimpl`.

 ### cube-in-cube